-What Does it Take to Be an Archeologist?
+What is an Archeologist?

-Archeologist Definition Conduct research to reconstruct record of past human life and culture from human remains, artifacts, architectural features, and structures recovered through excavation, underwater recovery, or other means of discovery.
+Career Description Conduct research to reconstruct record of past human life and culture from human remains, artifacts, architectural features, and structures recovered through excavation, underwater recovery, or other means of discovery.

 - Clean, restore, and preserve artifacts.